Keeping business secure and flexible in vulnerable times

 Posted on by cassie

-With the current circumstances forcing the global population to move rapidly towards a digital socialisation model and embrace distance shopping and working, there have been some significant lessons related to security and flexibility.
+With the continuing changes in people’s day-to-day lives, the world has moved rapidly to a more digital socialisation model and embraced distance shopping and working.
+There have been some significant lessons learned about security and flexibility.
 In this article, GOC Retail’s IT expert Daniel Watson provides insight on the security risks and strategies in the current digital ecosystem.

 Rapid transition has increased Security Risks